McHenry County, Illinois: Medical facilities

 Hospitals currently in the county include Mercy Harvard Hospital, Centegra Northern Illinois Medical Center in McHenry, Centegra Memorial Medical Center in Woodstock, and Centegra's Northwestern Medicine Huntley Hospital.
 Amita (formerly Presence) and Advocate health systems also maintain a strong influence in the county, and have hospitals in nearby Elgin and Barrington.
-On September 1, 2018, Centegra was acquired by Northwestern Medicine of Chicago, Illinois.
+On September 1, 2018, Centegra was acquired by Northwestern Medicine of Chicagonois.
 Prior to its acquisition by Northwestern Medicine, Centegra was the largest independent employer in McHenry County.
 It is now part of a network of more than 10 hospitals and 400 care locations.

 Economy

 Much of McHenry County's economy centers around manufacturing, metalworking, media development and printing, transportation equipment, agriculture, health care, education, retail, food production, distribution, and technology.
-Gravel mining makes up a sizable portion of the country's economy.
+Gravel mining makes up a sizable portion of the county's economy.

 The major employment centers can be found in Crystal Lake, Algonquin, Huntley, McHenry, and Woodstock.
 The southern portions of the county are within the scope of the Golden Corridor, the region of commerce along the Jane Addams Memorial Tollway.